iPhone XR vs iPhone X: better to stay put?

 iPhone XR vs iPhone X – Design

 The iPhone XR has the iPhone X to thank for its good looks.
-Last year’s flagship iPhone signified a fork in Apple’s smartphone design language, most notably with the adoption of an elongated display and the characteristic notch – a feature that’s become commonplace in 2018.
+Last year’s flagship iPhone signified a fork in Apple’s smartphone design language, most notably with the adoption of an elongated display and the characteristic notch – a feature that became commonplace in 2018.

-Both handsets are pretty hardy, too, thanks to IP67 dust and water-resistance, whilst their glass-backed bodies also accommodate Qi wireless charging.
+- Both handsets are pretty hardy, too, thanks to IP67 dust and water-resistance, while their glass-backed bodies also accommodate Qi wireless charging.

-iPhone XR vs iPhone XR – Specs and features
+iPhone XR vs iPhone X– Specs and features

 Beyond the TrueDepth sensor and the capabilities it facilitates, the handsets share a few other features too.
 They offer the same 64GB and 256GB storage configurations, although the XR also comes in a 512GB configuration; both run iOS 12 (with the iPhone X getting an upgrade from iOS 11); both pack in 7-megapixel front-facing cameras; and both support HDR10 and Dolby Vision.